What is low-code development and why you should care?

 The technology will be a vital tool for future developers

-Furthermore, by increasing the number of citizen developers, firms can eliminate IT bottlenecks and overwork.
-Harvard Business Review also pointed out that one IT developer can help up to ten or more citizen developers, boosting overall agility and productivity.
+Low-code frees IT teams from repetitive coding and increases agility.
+By growing the number of citizen developers, firms remove IT bottlenecks.
+Harvard Business Review notes that one IT developer can support ten or more citizen developers.

 Supply chain